-The practicum will be the course in which you are mentored on your special project.
+The practicum will be the course in which students are mentored on this special project.
 The special project is intended to be a "culminating experience" that allows the student to integrate in one paper various aspects of what has been learned at Teachers College.
-The project does not have to be an empirical study, it can be a literature review or theoretical paper.
-If the special project involves an empirical study, it does not have to be a complete investigation; it can be a report of a pilot study.
+The project does not have to be an empirical study, it may be a literature review or theoretical paper.
+If the special project involves an empirical study, it does not have to be a complete investigation; it may be a report of a pilot study.
 Students should aim to generate an organized, scholarly document, reporting thoughtful, careful and rigorous work

 In consultation with an advisor and with permission of the supervising faculty member, a relevant independent study may be taken, but is not required.